mckelveygreg/front-end-test/README.md

 ```

 # Project structure
-For this project, I just the static site generator [Gatsby](https://gatsbyjs.org).
-Gatsby lets you build in React, and then generates an optimized static build of your HTML, CSS, and Javascript./
+For this project, I used the static site generator [Gatsby](https://gatsbyjs.org).
+Gatsby lets you build in React, and then generates an optimized static build of your HTML, CSS, and Javascript.
 To implement the body, I imported the provided markdown copy with GraphQL.
-The page lives in src/pages/index.js, but I broke everything down in to separate and potentially reusable components.
+The page lives in src/pages/index.js, but I broke everything down into separate and potentially reusable components.
 The global styles are found in src/components/layout.js, which is a page wrapper that can be used to maintain consistent style.
 For styling, I used the CSS-in-JS solution [Styled-Components](https://mckelveygreg.github.io/front-end-test/).
 The non-global styles will be found in each component file, written in a scss or less style of nesting selectors.